Azure Advisor Cost Recommendations

 - General knowledge of Azure services

-For this next example, let's use a WordPress website running as a past service to create an alert looking for page 404 http responses, and send ourselves an email.
-So, first thing you wanna do is go to the monitor in Azure and select Alerts.
-So again, this is a central place to record all the alerts.
-We can see here we've got a total of alert rules 14, and each are enabled.
-You'll also notice here that there is different severities, so when you create your alert, you can choose your severity.
-So this sort of helps collect all your infrastructure into a single place, and give yourself an idea of what's critical, and what's not.
-So, we're gonna create a new rule, and here's the conditions we mentioned earlier, sort of an alert condition, which is a target and criteria.
-There's the alert action, so define the rules, severity, and then defining the action group.
+For this next example, let's use a WordPress website running as a PaaS service to create an alert looking for page 404 HTTP responses and send ourselves an email.
+So, the first thing you want to do is go to the Monitor in Azure and select Alerts.
+Again, this is a central place to record all the alerts.
+We can see here we've got a total of alert rules (14), and 8 are enabled.
+You'll also notice here that there are different severities, so when you create your alert, you can choose your severity.
+This helps you collect all your infrastructure into a single place and gives you an idea of what's critical and what's not.
+So, we're going to create a new rule, and here are the conditions we mentioned earlier: an alert condition, which is a target, and criteria.
+There's the alert action, where you define the rules, severity, and the action group.
 So, the first thing we do is select a target, and select App Services, and we can see Azurefieldnotes.
-So if we select that, done.
-We can now see what's our target, and we wanna add the criteria.
-So what we do notice hear, is there are 168 different signals we can alert on.
+We’ll select that.
+We can now see what's our target, and we want to add the criteria.
+So what we do notice here is there are 168 different signals we can alert on.

-So as we said, there are some metrics, these sort of come from the platform itself, and there is also activity logs, within the activity logs there a different categories.
+So as we said, there are some metrics, these come from the platform itself, and there are also activity logs.
+Within the activity logs, there are different categories.
 So here's Administrative, Security, Recommendations, and Policy.
-In our case, we wanna alert on http 404.
-When I select the metric signal, we get a sample graph of data collected over the last 6 hours.
-We also see in this case, there happens to be multiple instances, because the app services planned, there are three instances that run this website.
-So we wanna select all of them, and what this allows us to see is a sum of the time of each of these.
-So before, when we had the aggregation, we can see that there is a total of 40 as we were on alert.
+In our case, we want to alert on Http 404.
+When we select the metric signal, we get a sample graph of data collected over the last 6 hours.
+We also see, in this case, there happen to be multiple instances because, in the App Services plan, there are three instances that run this website.
+So we want to select all of them, and what this allows us to see is a sum of the time of each of these.
+So before, when we had the aggregation, we can see that above 40 is where we want alerts.

 Matthew Quickenden is a motivated Infrastructure Consultant with over 20 years of industry experience supporting Microsoft systems and other Microsoft products and solutions.
 He works as a technical delivery lead managing resources, understanding and translating customer requirements and expectations into architecture, and building technical solutions.
 In recent years, Matthew has been focused on helping businesses consume and utilize cloud technologies with a focus on leveraging automation to rapidly deploy and manage cloud resources at scale.